Wimbledon Foundation Partnership

 Supporting global communities during emergencies through the Disaster Fund

-The Wimbledon Foundation’s support of the British Red Cross Disaster Fund enables us to provide immediate and flexible funding when an emergency strikes.
+The Wimbledon Foundation’s support of the British Red Cross Disaster Fund means we can give immediate and flexible funding when an emergency strikes.
 We can then reach people in an emergency anywhere in the world without having to secure external financial support first.

-Since our partnership began in March 2020, the Disaster Fund has disbursed millions to disasters internationally.
-This includes during our global Covid-19 response, the crisis in Sudan, the Pakistan floods and the earthquakes in Türkiye and Syria.
+Throughout our partnership, the Disaster Fund has sent millions to disasters internationally.
+This includes responding to the Myanmar earthquake, the crisis in Sudan, and earthquakes in Türkiye and Syria.

 A group of Red Cross workers move a person on a stretcher into the back of an emergency vehicle.